raulsolera/CarND-Advanced-Lane-Lines/README.md

 To make the calculation of the curvature an estimation of a 30 m long and 3.7 m wide is used.
 In the case of the position the 3.7 m of the lane wide is compared to distance between lines in the intersection of the line previously detected with the bottom of the image to estimate the pixel to meters conversion.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Example image of line detection plotted back down onto the road.

-Finally the lane which that part of the image between the left and right image is colored in the original image.
+Finally that part of the image between the left and right lines will be the lane and it is colored in the original image.
 This is done in function `print_lane` in 18th cell of the Ipython Notebook.

 Firstly the space between lines in the warped image is colored, then this image is un-warped using the inverse of the M matrix and finally the line is super-imposed in the undistorted original image.The following image is an example of the result on a test image (position and curvature also printed):
 ![alt text][image9]